French parliamentary election: what's at stake?

 Seen as unlikely but not impossible, NUPES could outperform current expectations which see it winning from 150-220 seats.

-Their leader, hard-left figure Jean-Luc Melenchon, 70, harbours hopes of forming the biggest group in parliament and then being named prime minister.
+Their leader, hard-left figurehead Jean-Luc Melenchon, 70, harbours hopes of forming the biggest group in parliament and then being named prime minister.

 "Projections in terms of seats make no sense at this point, other than maintaining an illusion," he said last Sunday.